kr1ps/tf-vsphere/README.md

 # Terraform vSphere

-This repo deploy a new vm on vsphere from a existing vm-template  using Hashicorp's terraform automatically.
+This repo deploy a new vm on vsphere from an existing vm-template  using Hashicorp's terraform automatically.

 ## How to use this repo